CharukaP/Reinforcement_Learning/README.md

 **Part 1**

-Libraries used
+Libraries used in this exercise
-In this exercise I have used two python libraries coding purposes.

 	Numpy
 	Matplotlib